 For many chapters, this takes place toward the end of the spring semester (when officer elections occur), but it can happen suddenly, gradually, or at any time.
-As always, please feel free to contact your regional staff member if you’d like additional support or guidance through this process, we’re here to help!
+As always, please feel free to contact your Outreach Coordinator if you’d like additional support or guidance through this process, we’re here to help!

 - Do the new officers have access to all of the chapters’ online accounts? (ex: Gmail, Facebook, YouTube, etc.)